ureymutuale/interview-tasks-vue/README.md

 ## Use of AI

+This test is intended to showcase your technical understanding of the underlying technologies.
 To maintain the integrity of the test as part of our interview process, please complete the test while adhering to the following rules regarding use of AI:

-* AI can be used to assist in production of your response to the technical test.
+* Use of AI to complete the technical test is strictly prohibited.
-* You must disclose if you have used AI during the production of your response, and where.
-* An answer generated entirely by AI will fail the technical test.
+* A response to the technical test that is identified to be AI-assisted will void the interview process, and you will be automatically rejected for the offered role.
 * You must be able to understand all code you submit to us in response to the technical test.
-* You must be able to justify your use of AI in production of your response.
-* Any code you produce for use in the technical test is attributable only to you, and must represent you with regard to your interview for the offered position.
+* Any code you produce for use in the technical test is attributable only to you, and is expected to represent you with regard to your ability in the scope of the offered position.

 You may be asked to extend the answer in a following stage of the interview process.